slacka/WoeUSB/CONTRIBUTING.md

 # Contributing Guidelines
-This documents explains how to contribute this project in many aspects, make sure to read them thoroughly before making any contributions
+This documents explains how to contribute to this project in many aspects.
+Please make sure to read this thoroughly before making any contributions.

 ## Reporting Issues
-The so-called "issue" includes but not limited to software bugs and suggestions
+The so-called "issue" includes but is not limited to software bugs and suggestions

-### Always search for duplicates before filing a new one
+### Always Search for Duplicates Before Filing a New Issue
-There is possibility that your issue is already been filed on the issue tracker, please search it before considering filing a new one
+There is a possibility that your issue has already been filed, so please search the issue tracker before filing a new one

-Use keywords instead of full sentences as search query, for example search "crash unbounded variable" instead of "The program crashes with 'unbounded variable' message printed on screen"
+When searching, use keywords instead of full sentences.
+For example, search "crash unbounded variable" instead of "The program crashes with 'unbounded variable' message printed on screen".

 ### Report Software Bugs Effectively
-How you report software bugs greatly effects how fast it has been processed and fixed, refer [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) for more information
+How you report software bugs greatly affects how fast it can be processed and fixed, refer to [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) for more information

-## Localize(Translate) the Software
+## Localize (Translate) the Software
-If you are an user of non-English locale you may help this project by translate it to your language, this is call localization, or L10N for short.
-This software has been internationalized so that it is capable of  showing to user with different languages.
+If you are a fluent in a language other than English, you may help this project by translating it to your language.
+This is called localization or L10N for short.
+This software has already been internationalized so that it is capable of displaying different languages.

-Also you may translate our documentation to the language you are acquainted of.
+Also, please consider translating our documentation to the language that you are fluent in.

 ## Improving Documentation
-The documentation of this project may be outdated through time, and needs help to make it updated.
+The documentation of this project may be outdated through time, and needs help to keep it up to date.

-### Manual Pages(manpages)
+### Manual Pages (manpages)
-Refer following articles for reference on writing manpages:
+Refer to the following articles for reference on writing manpages:

 * [Linux Man Page Howto](http://www.schweikhardt.net/man_page_howto.html)
 * [The GNU Troff Manual: Macro Packages » man » Usage](https://www.gnu.org/software/groff/manual/html_node/Man-usage.html#Man-usage)

 ## Improving Code
-There's so many aspects of the code that can be improved, however please consider the following topics while doing so.
+There are so many aspects of the code that can be improved, however, please consider the following topics while doing so.

 ### Coding Style
 It is required to mimic the coding style of the current code

 #### Indentation
-This project uses tab characters as indentation character as it's width can be flexibly configured in any modern text editors
+This project uses tab characters for indentation as it's width can be flexibly configured in many text editors

 #### Padding Spaces
-* Padding are required for operators
+* Padding is required for operators
-* Padding are avoided for the outer of the curly braces
+* Padding is avoided for the outer curly braces

 #### Word Separating Method
-NOTE: Currently this only applies to the GNU Bash shell scripts.
+NOTE: This currently only applies to the GNU Bash shell scripts.

 * Underscore for variable names
 * Underscore for function names

 ### Defensive Bash Programming
-* READONLY all parameters that is assigned a value and is not changed in the rest of the code
+* All parameters that are assigned a value should be treated as read-only and remain unchanged throughout the code
-* All parameters that is confirmed to not be used should be UNSET
+* All parameters that are confirmed to not be used should be UNSET
-* Function parameters should be catched by `local` paramters instead of directly referenced using positional parameter syntax
+* Function parameters should be caught by `local` parameters instead of directly referenced using positional parameter syntax

-### Character Encoding of File
+### Character Encoding of Files
-We use UTF-8 for all of our files
+We use UTF-8 encoding for all of our files

 ## Promote This Project to Others
-It is welcomed to share this project to others so that they can try it.
-Also if you write an article about this project plese share with us, we'd love to hear!
+It is appreciated if you share this project with others.
+Also, if you write an article about this project, plese share it with us, we'd love to hear about it!

 ## Design Artwork/Logos for This Software
-All current artworks are under src/data.
+All current artwork is stored under src/data.
 Please only use materials that are under a free license.

 ## Hints on Using the Git VCS
 ### Create commits based on minimal independent changes
-Avoid creating commits that does multiple things at once for best effort, this helps other developers to learn about the change history.
+Avoid creating commits that do multiple things at once as this will help other developers understand the change history.

-### Write Comprehensible Commit Message
+### Write Comprehensible Commit Messages
 Use concrete language on what the commit does in the commit message.

-### Avoid Changing history that has been pushed to remote repository
+### Avoid Changing History That Has Been Pushed to Remote Repository